 Every good bedside can benefit from good mood lighting or an awesome reading lamp, so gather a few different lamps and try things out at night.
 It’s nice to have an overhead light in a bedroom, but a variety of lamp light will be helpful as well.
 If you like to have water bedside, for when you are feeling parched at night, set up a little tray with a glass decanter to make it a bit prettier.
 Lip balm or hand lotion can be kept handy in a pretty bowl.
 I mean, seriously, how many little things do you have tucked away that you are waiting to find a use for?
 This is it.
 Tissue can even be put into a decorative jar instead of a tissue holder.
 Look at things different and add your personality to this essential area.

 Our den is the place we spend a fair amount of time.
 My husband works here when he is not traveling.
-I spend hours at the computer here each day for work as well, and it is our ‘command central’ for this new home we are creating.
-When I need some escape time, I can flip on the TV or sit comfortably on the small sofa and chat with the kids on the phone.
-I love that we are using every inch of this house and I believe it is very important to create that space where you can work calmly and unwind when the time comes.
-I always have a stack of decorating magazines to peruse when needed and the computer is close incase I need some Pinterest inspiration.
-You can follow us at Bungalow 47 here, or me personally here.
+I spend hours at the computer here each day for work as well.
+This is our ‘command central’ for this new home we are creating.
+When I need some escape time, I can flip on the TV or sit comfortably on the small sofa.
+I can put my feet up and chat on the phone.
+I love that we are using every inch of this house.
+It is very important to create that space where you can work calmly and unwind when the time comes.
+I always have a stack of decorating magazines to peruse when needed.
+The computer is close incase I need some Pinterest inspiration.
+If you do too follow us here, or me personally here.

-3. A Clean Throne is Important – As the dust flies, and each room seems to become worse until it finally becomes better, the one thing remains is that it’s mandatory to have a clean bathroom.
-I can take having my stuff in boxes, and I don’t mind not being able to actually sit at the table and have a meal I cooked myself (I mean, what are restaurants for anyway?) but I quite simply have to have a clean bathroom.
-I need fluffy clean towels (I always prefer white), t.p. nearby (I mean, really, it’s the little things) and a clean shower/tub with good water pressure.
-Basically my essentials lists are the things found in a decent hotel, where all you really need to do is work, unwind, sleep and get cleaned up.
-We are so spoiled and blessed as Americans, with most of us living with running water, private commodes and enough luxuries to make our hair soft and face presentable to the world.
+Basically my essentials lists are the things found in a decent hotel.
+All you really need to do is work, unwind, sleep and get cleaned up.
+We are so spoiled and blessed as Americans, with most of us living with running water.
+We have private commodes and enough luxuries to make our hair soft and face presentable to the world.
 And I always believe, even if you have meager means, you can always have a clean space.

-That basic room, the bathroom, can also be made decorative not just functional.
-Make-up can be stored in pretty jars on the counter top, towels rolled into a cute basket, even jewelry displayed so you can see it and remember to wear it!
+Make the bathroom decorative as well as functional.
+Store make-up in pretty jars on the counter top.
+Roll towels into a cute basket, or stack on a vintage bench.
+Display jewelry so you can see it and remember to wear it!
 Look at your space and see how you can add those little luxuries to your essential room.
-I like to have extra toilet paper rolls in a big basket nearby, so I am never caught without one (must be something traumatic from my childhood).
-And any bathroom can always be enhanced by good reading material!
-Any way you look at it, we all spend enough time in the bathroom to make it a place that deserves good decor!
+I like to have extra toilet paper rolls in a big basket nearby, so you always have one.
+And for me, bathrooms are better with good reading material.
+We all spend enough time in the bathroom to make it a place that deserves good decor.

 Be happy, Jill